-Murrumbidgee Council acknowledges that The Willows provides the local community with a strong sense of its link to the past.
-Currently the reserves are not being utilised to their full potential, and the Plan of Management examines opportunities which would result in the conservation of heritage items and thus maintain the community's link to its history.
+Murrumbidgee Council acknowledges that the Jerilderie Court House and Library provide the local community with a strong sense of its link to the past.
+Currently the reserve is not being utilised to its full potential, and the Plan of Management examines opportunities which would result in the conservation of heritage items and thus maintain the community's link to its history.

-This section aims to provide an overview of Murrumbidgee Council's broad development and management strategies for each of the three reserves.
+This section aims to provide an overview of Murrumbidgee Council's broad development and management strategies for the reserves.
 It will identify the existing condition of the land and structures on the adoption of the plan, identify existing uses of the land as well as additional matters dealing with the day-to-day management and maintenance of the reserve.